bolt12/pepper-tracker/README.md

 ### Second phase

 The second phase aims to change the data layer and use a database management system like Postgresql.
-It will use `persistent` + `esqueleto` to interface with the DB and hopefully everything relevant will be taken care of by them.
+It will use `data-basic` to interface with the DB and hopefully everything relevant will be taken care of by them.

 The things to learn with this phase are:

-  - How to use `persistent` + `equeleto` and their limitations.
-That is see if they are fit to this type of projects; I don't know how they will handle foreign keys, probably because I haven't read the docs...;
+  - How to use `data-basic` and its limitations.
+That is, see if they it's fit to this type of projects;

   - Study other framework/library alternatives for DB;